karanbamrah23/Induction-2025/Karan-Codes.md

    4. English class by Parneet kaur mam (2:30pm to 3:30pm)
        * In the lecture mam told us to present our homework to her as it was to read 10 lines of a novel of your choice in clear and crisp voice in english and after that she also gave us feedback about our reading skills.

+        # Day 13

+1. Maths class by Pragya mam (9:30am to 10:30am)
+      * Mam continued with the syllabus and gave us several questions to solve.

+2. Chemistry class by Raman mam (10:30am to 11:30pm)
+      * Actually our chemistry teacher got changed and in this lecture it was our first interaction and we introduced ourself to teacher and after she continued with the first chapter of chemistry that is water chemistry.

+3. BEEE class by prof.Simranjeet kaur (12:30pm to 1:30pm)
+      * Mam started the lecture with the second chapter AC fundamentals.
+I had written some notes.
+It was a very great lecture by the mam.

+         # Day 14

+1. BEEE class by prof.Simranjeet kaur (8:30am to 9:30am)
+     * Mam started the lecture by basic derications of AC fundamentals.
+I had written some notes and she also gave us numericals to solve for each topic.
+It was a very great lecture by the mam.

+2. Maths class by Pragya mam (9:30am to 10:30am)
+      * Mam gave us different questions about topic that we started yesterday and today we did some new variety of questions as they were very challenging and brain storming.

+3. PPS class by Sunil saharan sir (10:30am to 12:30pm)
+   * In this class mam taught about computer with the help of powerpoint presentation.
+She gave us all the basic knowledge about computer and also taught us how it works.

+ 4. Chemistry class by Raman mam (1:30pm to 2:30pm)
+     * Today mam started with the next topic of the first chapter that is how the hardness of water can be removed and some experiments about this process.

+5. BEEE class by Simranjeet kaur (2:30pm to 3:30pm)
+    * In this class mam gave us numericals to solve from which some are moderate and some are little brain challenging but we loved to solve it as it was very fun.

+ # Day 15

+1. PPS class by Sunil saharan sir (8:30am to 10:30am)
+     * Today mam gave us all information about input and output devices that are ofently used in computer systems and gave us a brief description about them.

+2. Chemistry lab class by Mandeep mam (10:30am to 12:30pm)
+      * Today mam gave us instructions that how to perform an experiment and our first experiment was to check total hardness of water.
+After listening to all the instructions we proceded to perform the experiment and got the accurate readings.

+3. Mentoring class by mentor: Randeep kaur (1:30pm to 2:30pm)
+   * Today we played a game in class which was we have to pick up a slip from the box and a word is written on it and we have to speak on it for 1-2 minutees.

+ 4. English class by Parneet kaur mam (2:30pm to 3:30pm)
+     * Today mam gave us an assignment to write a conversation between a client and an employee and gave us different words which are necesarry to use in conversation.